suit-wg/architecture/draft-ietf-suit-architecture.md

   often used interchangeably with MCU, but MCU tends to imply more limited peripheral functions.

-* System on Chip (SoC): An SoC is an integrated circuit that contains all components of a computer, such as CPU, memory, input/output ports, secondary storage, a bus to connect the components, and other hardware blocks of logic.

-* Homogeneous Storage Architecture (HoSA): A device that stores all firmware components in the same way, for example in a file system or in flash memory.

-* Heterogeneous Storage Architecture (HeSA): A device that stores at least one firmware component differently from the rest, for example a device with an external, updateable radio, or a device with internal and external flash memory.

-* Trusted Execution Environments (TEEs): An execution environment that runs alongside of, but is isolated from, an REE.
-For more information about TEEs see {{I-D.ietf-teep-architecture}}.

 * Rich Execution Environment (REE): An environment that is provided and governed by a typical OS (e.g., Linux, Windows, Android, iOS), potentially in conjunction with other supporting operating systems and hypervisors; it is outside of the TEE.
 This environment and applications running on it are considered un-trusted.

-* Trusted applications (TAs): An application component that runs in a TEE.
+* System on Chip (SoC): An SoC is an integrated circuit that contains all components of a computer, such as CPU, memory, input/output ports, secondary storage, a bus to connect the components, and other hardware blocks of logic.

 * Trust Anchor: A trust anchor, as defined in {{RFC6024}}, represents an authoritative entity via a public key and associated data.
 The